Table of contents

 Enterprise value does have some limitations, though.
 Ultimately, EV only tells us how much a company would cost to buy outright, but that can be slightly misleading.
 For example, some industries typically operate with a lot of debt like oil and gas companies.
 So, EV may not be the best option when comparing companies in varying industries.

 Additionally, EV shows how much it would cost to buy a company in theory.
 But in reality, there is usually a premium to buy a company, especially if it’s profitable and showing signs of growth.
-So in many ways, a company’s EV is just the bare minimum you’d need to spend.
+So in many ways, a company’s EV is only the bare minimum you’d need to spend.

 Lastly, calculating enterprise value can be tricky.
 While market capitalization is accessible information, debt is not always as well-reported.